Military Service by Men named Pipes

 • George Forrest Pipes - ( 1880 - aft 1904) George was the youngest son of Obediah Pipes and Josephine Edwards of Kentucky.
 He joined the Army in January of 1901 and was sent to Wichita, Kansas and then to Fort D.A.
 Russell in Wyoming for Artillery training.
 He was a member of the 13th Artillery.
 He served in the Philippine Insurrection and wrote letters from there in August of 1904.
 He was discharged on Dec 28, 1904 at Arrgett Island in California.
 He was never heard from again by his family.
 Attempts to learn his fate have been fruitless.

-• Ashel E. Pipes - Ashel is buried at the Presidio In San Francisco.
+• Ashel E. Pipes - Ashel is buried at the Presidio In San Francisco and was a career Soldier.
 My family discovered his grave while visiting the cemetery in 2004.
-He was a Corporal in the 3rd U.S. Infantry Regiment (U.S. Army) and that unit served in the Spanish American War in Cuba and the battle of El Caney Assigned to the 2nd Division of the Fifth Corps.
-The 3rd Infantry also served in the Phillipine Insurrection after the War.
-Ashel died on May 23, 1899 in the Phillipines and was interred at the Presidio in March of 1900.
-A brief description of his service: 3rd Infantry, Phillipine Insurrection and the battle of El Caney and the Fifth Army Corps.
+Ashel is a descendant of the Pike County, Indiana Pipes family who were all children of William Pipes of Boyle Co., Kentucky.
+His father was James Pipes, a son of William.
+He was a Corporal in the 3rd U.S. Infantry Regiment (U.S. Army) and that unit served in the Spanish American War in Cuba and the battle of El Caney assigned to the 2nd Division of the Fifth Corps.
+The 3rd Infantry also served in the Philippine Insurrection after the War.
+Ashel died on May 23, 1899 in the Philippines and was interred at the Presidio in March of 1900.
+A brief description of his service: 3rd Infantry, Philippine Insurrection and the battle of El Caney and the Fifth Army Corps.
 A picture of his Gravestone Marker at the Presidio.
 My son, Jason, recently uncovered this exciting article previously published in a military historical journal concerning the details surrounding Ashel's death.
-Ashel was the Company "M", 3rd Infantry soldier who died in the action that day (May 23rd, 1899) near a place called Maasin.
-(Updated 06/28/05)
+Ashel was the Company "M", 3rd Infantry soldier who died in action that day (May 23rd, 1899) near a place called Maasin.
+(Updated 12/16/08) The view from just above his burial site is one of the most beautiful places on this earth.
+It looks out over San Francisco Bay and Angel Island and the scene there is very serene.
+My son Taylor took the photos in the short movie below and I used Picasa to make the movie.
+Copy the http link below and paste it into your browser.
+Then be sure to select "View in HQ" on the upper right side of the screen when it appears or else it will be pixelated.
+The movie is about 1 min 30 seconds long with music

 World War I

-• William Windsor Pipes Jr. - (1891-1947) William is a descendant of the Louisiana family of Windsor, Charles and James Windsor.
+• William Windsor Pipes Jr. - (21 February, - 2 May, 1947) William is a descendant of the Louisiana family of Windsor, Charles and James Windsor.
 He served in the Medical Corps as a Sergeant.
+Both of his sons served in WWII, Wylie Barrow and Donald Green Pipes.

 • Charles B. Pipes - ( Apr 4, 1889 - May 5, 1973) Charles is a descendant of Joseph Pipes of Pennsylvania.
 He was a Dentist and served in the Army Medical Corp as a first lieutenant.
 He lived his life in Washington, Pennsylvania and was a son of Thompson Pipes and a brother of Attorney Clyde Pipes.
 His lineage is from Joseph to William to Stephen to Thompson Pipes.